SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *When I held her last night as we slept, I really enjoyed that.*

-*I think she did too, by the way she acted when we woke up.*
+*I think she did too, from the way she acted when we woke up.*

 *But what if that was just because I got rid of her nightmare?*